 Ambulatory Care Pharmacy Residency

-Graduates of the residency have the capability to design, implement, and secure collaborative interdisciplinary practice agreements necessary for establishment and ongoing management of ambulatory practice.
-Graduates are empowered to treat and appropriately triage the most complex chronic and acute illnesses presented by ambulatory patients, while providing care within the context of a long-term health care partnership with both patients and health care providers that emphasize health improvement and disease prevention.
-Completion of this PGY2 Ambulatory Care Residency will provide the practitioner the advanced critical thinking skills and clinical knowledge necessary to practice as an ambulatory care pharmacotherapy expert, to enhance ambulatory care services as a clinical coordinator, and/or to share skills with others by serving as an adjunct faculty member.
-Moreover, program graduates will be primed for ambulatory practice leadership to service as experts in medication prescribing.
+Graduates of the residency have the capability to design, implement and secure collaborative interdisciplinary practice agreements necessary for establishment and ongoing management of ambulatory practice.
+Graduates are empowered to treat and appropriately triage the most complex chronic and acute illnesses presented by ambulatory patients while providing care within the context of a long-term healthcare partnership with patients and healthcare providers that emphasize health improvement and disease prevention.
+Completion of the PGY2 Ambulatory Care Residency will provide the practitioner the advanced critical thinking skills and clinical knowledge necessary to practice as an ambulatory care pharmacotherapy expert, enhance ambulatory care services as a clinical coordinator, and/or share skills with others by serving as an adjunct faculty member.
+Moreover, program graduates will be primed for ambulatory practice leadership to serve as experts in prescribing medication.

 Residency program purpose statement